jackbsteinberg/std-toast/README.md

 # std-toast
 This document scopes out a web platform API for a 'toast' pop-up notification.

+## What is a "Toast" Pop-Up Notification?

+_"Toasts are pretty common in UX design; refers to popup notifications which typically appear at the bottom of the screen (like a piece of toast in a toaster)."_ (credit: [Kyle Decker](https://twitter.com/kybradeck/status/1139006173762531328))

+Sneha Munot provides a nice definition in her [uxplanet.org article](https://uxplanet.org/toast-notification-or-dialog-box-ae32ad53106d), where she compares toasts to dialog boxes.

+A toast...
+> ...is a small message that shows up in a box at the bottom of the screen and disappears on its own after few seconds.
+It is a simple feedback about an operation in which current activity remains visible and interactive.
+It basically is to inform the user of something that is not critical and that does not require specific attention and does not prevent the user from using the app device.
+For example; on gmail when a mail is send you receive a feedback of “Sending message…” written in the form of toast message.

+Furthermore, Ben Brocka has a nice, concise definition, in his [ux.stackexchange.com response](https://ux.stackexchange.com/a/12000), _"A Toast is a non modal, unobtrusive window element used to display brief, auto-expiring windows of information to a user."_, which adds the distinguishing detail of a toast's being **auto-expiring**.

+In the absence of browser-intrinsic toasts, the current state of affairs is that libraries like Bootstrap include [toast features like this one](https://getbootstrap.com/docs/4.2/components/toasts/).
+Additionally, here is a [list of 10 libraries](https://www.cssscript.com/best-toast-notification-libraries/) that provide toast functionality.

 ## Why?

 Modern web applications allow users to complete lots of actions per page,